pmainguet/udemy-courses/Udemy Advanced CSS/README.md

   ** make them float left
   ** use clearfix hack on parent element (row in this case) throught the use of a mixin ** you can use [class^="col-"] selector to apply general style
+* If additional padding or animation needed, use child element inside .col element

+# I - HOW TO / RECIPES

+## Create a "skewed section"

+* use negative margin-top to move up element if needed

+* Method 1 - CLIP PARTS OF ELEMENTS USING clip-path

+* Method 2 - SKEW THE ENTIRE SECTION

+          .section{
+            transform: skewY(-7deg);
+            margin-top: -2rem;

+          & > *{
+            transform:skew(7deg);
+          }

+## CLEARFIX HACK

+* Problem: Parent element with floated child elements => parent element's height collapse with height = 0
+* Solution: add a pseudo element after the parent element that will clear the float options of the child elements.

+            &::after{           => add a pseudo element after the parent element
+              content: "";      => need an element to display but don't want to see it
+              display: table;   => standard way of the clearfix
+              clear: both;      => clear both floats, left and right.
+            }

+## Gradient Color for Text Title

+* Set the background of a text element (such as h2) to the gradient color
+* Set the block element to inline-block so the background only occupy the width of the text itself
+* Use background-clip property to clip the background exactly where the text is
+* Use color:transparent so we see the background instead of the text itself

+            display: inline-block;
+            background-image: linear-gradient(to right, $color, $color-end);
+            -webkit-background-clip: text;
+            color: transparent;

+## Shadow examples

+* Text:

+            text-shadow: .5rem 1rem 2rem rgba(black,20%);

+* Element:

+            box-shadow: 0 1rem 2rem rgba(black,.15)
+            box-shadow: 0 1.5rem 4rem rgba(black,.4)
+            box-shadow: 0 2.5rem 4rem rgba(black,.5)

+## Style elements that are not hovered while others are

+On parent element that have child element that can be hovered use

+            &:hover &__photo:not(:hover){...}

+## Button CSS structure

+            .btn-text{
+              &:link,
+              &:active{
+                ...
+              }

+              &.hover{
+                ...
+              }

+              &.active{
+                ...
+              }
+            }

+## Outline

+* use outline to have a spacing between the "border" and the content

+            outline: 1.5rem solid $color;
+            outline-offset: 2rem;

+## Background image with overlay gradient

+            background-image: linear-gradient(
+              to right bottom,
+              rgba($color, .0.8),
+              rgba($color-2, .0.8),
+              url(../img/hero.jpg)
+            )

+## Border radius

+* Small border radius to look modern => border-radius: 3px;